kevin5335711/elastic_QE/README.md

 2. 00elastic_QE.pl to Change atom positions ($random) and boxs ($scale)

-3. 01elastic_QE.pl to get stress from 00elastic_QE.pl
+3. 01elastic_QE.pl to get pressure from 00elastic_QE.pl

 4. 02elastic_QE.pl to calculate and output the file elastic_Opt_*